-The PLAY command will play an audio file residing on an SD card to the sound output.
+The PLAY command will play an audio file residing on the Flash Filesystem or SD Card to the sound output.
 It can be used to provide background music, add sound effects to programs and provide informative announcements.

 The command is: